ets-labs/python-dependency-injector/docs/tutorials/asyncio.rst

 Dispatcher
 ----------

-Now let's add the dispatcher.
+Now let's add the monitoring checks dispatcher.

 The dispatcher will control a list of the monitoring tasks.
 It will execute each task according to the configured schedule.
 The ``Monitor`` class is the base class for all the monitors.
 You can